EdmundBenedict/lordcephei.github.io/pages/cl_general.md

    factor scaling a 'bond' which must be less close than RMAX<sub>i</sub>+RMAX<sub>j</sub>
 +  **-shift=x1,x2,x3**:&ensp; shifts all the coordinates by this amount, in units of ALAT
 +  **-scale=val**:&emsp;   sets the **xbs**{: style="color: blue"} variable **scale**
++  **-spec:&ensp; shifts   sites organized by species.
+The default is that sites are organized by classes.

 +  **-sp:rule1[:rule2][...]**:&emsp;   modifies the species rmax and colors.\\
    _rule_ has the syntax\\
    _expr_,_rmax_,_red_,_green_,_blue_\\